-SLAAP provdes many features associated with acoustic analysis, reflecting the crucial role of the speech analysis software Praat in the construction of the corpus.
+SLAAP provides many features associated with acoustic analysis, reflecting the crucial role of the speech analysis software Praat in the construction of the corpus.
 Even the transcripts in the case of this corpus are exported and time-stamped Text Tiers of Praat files, as discussed below.
 The possibilities for acoustic analysis of the audio files are therefore a particular strength of this corpus and the interface, whereas the analysis of the text itself is relatively limited (though under development) compared with, say, ICE.
-I will briefly describe four aspects of the user interface of SLAAP which strike me as especially interesting: (a) audio integration, (b) transcript format, (c) user annotation of the transcript, and (d) other corpus tools.
+Four aspects of the user interface of SLAAP deserve special mention and are discussed further below: (a) audio integration, (b) transcript format, (c) user annotation of the transcript, and (d) other corpus tools.